MicrosoftDocs/sdk-api/sdk-api-src/content/ksopmapi/index.md

 ## -description

-This header is used by Microsoft Media Foundation.
+This header is used by mf.
 For more information, see:

 - [Microsoft Media Foundation](../_mf/index.md)